asaflevi0812/IDEA/README.md

 * SSL
 * GLIB
 ```
-# takes about a minute until a single [PRESS ENTER] is required.
+# takes about a minute until a single [PRESS ENTER] is required. -- sometimes it does not.
 # after that, about ten minutes of installation, probably less.
 chmod +x install_dependencies.sh
 ./install_dependencies.sh